 - Embolus: can block one of the arteries supplying the intestine.
 People who have had a heart attack or who have , such as , are at risk for this problem.

 - The arteries that supply blood to the bowel may become narrowed or blocked from cholesterol buildup.
 When this happens in the arteries to the heart, it causes a heart attack.
 When it happens in the arteries to the intestine, it causes intestinal ischemia.

 - The veins carrying blood away from the intestine may become blocked by blood clots.
 This blocks blood flow in the intestine.
 This is more common in people with liver disease, cancer, or blood clotting disorders.

 - Low blood pressure: Very low blood pressure in patients who already have narrowing of the intestinal arteries may also cause loss of blood flow to the intestine.
 This often occurs in people with other serious medical problems.

 The main symptom of intestinal ischemia is abdominal pain.
 Other symptoms include:

 - Severe abdominal pain, even though the area is not very tender when touched

 Exams and Tests

-Laboratory tests may show a high white blood cell (WBC) count (a marker of infection) and increased acid in the bloodstream.
+Laboratory tests may show a high white blood cell (WBC) count (a marker of infection).
 There may be bleeding in the GI tract.